PlatformOfTrust/connector-dummy-with-tests/robottests/README.md

     poetry add robotframework
     poetry add restinstance

 [RESTinstance](https://github.com/asyrjasalo/RESTinstance/) is Robot Framework external library for RESTful JSON APIs.
+Find description about [keywords here](https://asyrjasalo.github.io/RESTinstance/).
 In case poetry can not isntall it properly, try also with pip

     pip install --upgrade RESTinstance

 ## Usage

-1. Create an user account on https://world-test.oftrust.net/ (or https://world-sandbox.oftrust.net/)
+1. Create an user account on [World test](https://world-test.oftrust.net/) (or [World Sandbox](https://world-sandbox.oftrust.net/) )
-2. Get Bearer token as described here https://developer.oftrust.net/guides/get-bearer-token/ (this will be %POT_ACCESS_TOKEN in tests)
+2. Get Bearer token as described here [Developer guide - get bearer token](https://developer.oftrust.net/guides/get-bearer-token/) (this will be %POT_ACCESS_TOKEN in tests)
-3. Create a group and then register an application as described here https://developer.oftrust.net/guides/register-application/ (groupId will be %POT_GROUP_ID_TEST while one of the application tokens will be %POT_ACCESS_TOKEN_APP3)
+3. Create a group and then register an application as described here [Developer giude - register application](https://developer.oftrust.net/guides/register-application/) (groupId will be %POT_GROUP_ID_TEST while one of the application tokens will be %POT_ACCESS_TOKEN_APP3)
 4. Get clientSecrets value (this will be %CLIENT_SECRET_WORLD)
 5. Set environment variables which are necessary for executing robot tests: